Parallel subspace correction methods for semicoercive and nearly semicoercive convex optimization with applications to nonlinear PDEs: Introduction

 Due to the significance of singular and nearly singular linear problems in scientific computing, as highlighted by the numerous examples discussed above, there has been extensive research on numerical methods for solving these problems.
 The theory of basic iterative methods for singular problems was first introduced in~\cite{Keller:1965}, with more refined results presented in later works such as~\cite{Cao:2008,LWXZ:2006,WLXZ:2008}.
 In addition, subspace correction methods~\cite{Xu:1992,XZ:2002}, which offer a general framework for a variety of iterative methods, ranging from basic methods to advanced ones like domain decomposition and multigrid methods, were rigorously analyzed for singular linear problems in~\cite{LWXZ:2008,WLXZ:2008} and for nearly singular linear problems in~\cite{LWXZ:2007,WZ:2014}.
 Building on the theory of subspace correction methods, several applications have been developed for the specific examples discussed above; see, for instance,~\cite{FMW:2019,LWC:2009,XY:2015}.

-A natural generalization of the concept of singularity in linear problems to convex optimization problems is semicoercivity~\cite{AET:2001}.
+A natural generalization of the concept of singularity in linear problems to convex optimization problems is semicoercivity~\cite{AET:2001,GG:2002}.
 Intuitively, a convex functional is said to be semicoercive if it is flat along some subspace and increases to infinity in the other directions; the rigorous definition of semicoercivity can be found in~\cite{AET:2001}, as well as in \cref{Sec:Seminorm}.
 In the special case of quadratic functionals, semicoercivity is equivalent to the singularity of the corresponding linear problem.
 As a result, semicoercive problems, like singular ones, arise frequently in various nonlinear applications.
 Consequently, there has been some research on efficient numerical solvers for particular semicoercive problems, such as~\cite{DFH:2023,DHS:2007}.

-The goal of this paper is to extend the well-established theory of subspace correction methods for singular and nearly singular problems~\cite{LWXZ:2007,LWXZ:2008,WLXZ:2008,WZ:2014} to semicoercive and nearly semicoercive convex optimization problems.
+The goal of this paper is to extend the well-established theory of subspace correction methods for singular and nearly singular linear problems~\cite{LWXZ:2007,LWXZ:2008,WLXZ:2008,WZ:2014} to semicoercive and nearly semicoercive convex optimization problems.
 This extension is motivated by recent developments in the convergence theory of subspace correction methods for convex optimization.
-While early results on the convex theory can be found in~\cite{BK:2012,BTW:2003,Carstensen:1997,TE:1998,TX:2002}, more refined and general convergence results have been presented recently in~\cite{Park:2020,Park:2022a,PX:2024}.
-Moreover, this convergence theory has been applied to several interesting nonlinear partial differential equations~(PDEs) and variational inequalities in~\cite{LP:2024,Park:2024b,Park:2024a}.
-However, there has been no work addressing the theory of subspace correction methods for semicoercive or nearly semicoercive problems; all existing studies require coercivity or even stronger assumptions, such as uniform convexity.
+The framework of subspace correction methods for convex optimization was originally introduced in the foundational works~\cite{TE:1998,TX:2002}, which developed an abstract convergence theory and applied it to problems such as the $s$-Laplacian.
+Other notable early results include~\cite{BK:2012,BTW:2003,Carstensen:1997}, while more refined and general convergence theories have been developed recently in~\cite{Park:2020,Park:2022a,PX:2024}.
+These theories have also been successfully applied to a variety of nonlinear partial differential equations (PDEs) and variational inequalities~\cite{BF:2024,LP:2024,Park:2024b,Park:2024a}.
+Despite these developments, there has been no prior work addressing subspace correction methods for semicoercive or nearly semicoercive problems.
+All existing theoretical analyses assume coercivity or stronger conditions such as uniform convexity.